ndrean/binyJS/Readme.md

 It is a micro vanilla Javascript project of 1.4kB to help to write reactive UI.
 [![npm bundle size](https://img.badgesize.io/ndrean/binyjs/main/dist/binyjs.umd.cjs?compression=gzip)](https://bundlephobia.com/package/binyjs@0.3.3)

-It can handle _arrays_ as demonstrated in the "JS-framework" bench test and it demonstrates its performance is very close to the dedicated JAvascript code written for this test.
+This project was made to handle _arrays_ and calculate the diff _on the data_, as demonstrated in the "JS-framework" bench test and the todoMVC.
+The performance is very close to the dedicated Javascript code written for this test.

 It uses an immutable state and computes the diff to render the desired DOM elements.